thinkoid/lbp/README.md

 <a name="2012Mdakane">[2012Mdakane]</a> Mdakane, L., and F. Van den
 Bergh.
 "Extended local binary pattern features for improving settlement type classification of quickbird images."
 (2012).

+<a name="2015Silva">[2012Mdakane]</a> Silva, Caroline, Thierry Bouwmans, and
+Carl Frélicot.
+"An eXtended center-symmetric local binary pattern for background modeling and subtraction in videos."
+International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications, VISAPP 2015.
+2015.